cozyplanes/teest/README.md

 ## TEEST (Text in Excel Every Single Time)

-*Disclaimer: Do not use or modify neither the program or the source code to make software violating the law.*
+*Disclaimer: Do not use or modify neither the program or the source code to make software violating the law. - whatever*

 ### How do I use it?